diablolurker/DockerWebV2/README.md

 This command runs the container in detached mode (`-d`) and maps port 8080 on the host to port 80 in the container.

 4. **Try it Out:**
 Open a web browser and navigate to `http://localhost:8080`.
-If everything is working correctly, you should see the HTML page confirming that the container webserver is functioning properly.
+If everything is working correctly, you should see the HTML page confirming that the container webserver is running properly.

 5. **Stop the Container:**
 If you're done testing, you can stop the container by running: